pygeode/pygeode.github.io/_sources/tutorial.txt

 .. _ipython: http://ipython.scipy.org/

 This tutorial is written in four parts.
-The first part gives a broad overview and introduction to the library, including a brief description of some of the most common tasks.
-The second part is a tutorial on how to perform many typical operations on your data.
-The third part goes in to more detail on how to read in and write out data, and on creating variables from scratch; this includes an introduction to many of the types of axes recognized by PyGeode.
+The first part, :doc:`gettingstarted`, gives a broad overview and introduction to the library, including a brief description of some of the most common tasks.
+The second part, :doc:`basic_ops`, goes into more detail on some of the most fundamental operations one is likely to carry out on PyGeode variables; this is worth having a good understanding of if you plan to use the features of this library for anything but the most trivial operations.
+The third part, :doc:`variableio`, goes in to more detail on how to read in and write out data, and on creating variables from scratch;
-Finally, the fourth part introduces the plotting features of the library.
+this includes an introduction to many of the types of axes recognized by PyGeode.
+More advanced and specific operations that PyGeode can carry out are briefly introduced in the fourth part, :doc:`adv_ops`, and finally the fifth part, :doc:`plotting`, introduces the plotting features of PyGeode.

 .. toctree::
-  :maxdepth: 1
+  :maxdepth: 2

   gettingstarted
   basic_ops
+  variableio
   adv_ops
-  variableio
   plotting